aiven/aiven-docs/docs/products/opensearch/howto/saml-sso-authentication.md

 ## Enable SAML SSO authentication via Aiven Console

-To enable SAML authentication for your Aiven for OpenSearch service, follow these steps:
+To enable SAML authentication for your Aiven for OpenSearch service:

 1. On your Aiven for OpenSearch service, select **Users** from the left sidebar.